stilianoudakis/TAD_data_analysis/Papers.md

 - Haibo He, Yang Bai, Edwardo A. Garcia, and Shutao Li.
 “ADASYN: Adaptive Synthetic Sampling Approach for Imbalanced Learning,” 1322–28.
 IEEE, 2008. https://doi.org/10.1109/IJCNN.2008.4633969. - ADASYN - adaptive synthetic sampling approach.
 Overview of current methodologies - sampling strategies, synthetic data generation (SMOTE), others.
 Comparison with others.
 Open question - how much imbalance hurt learning?
 Important - categorical variables are excluded. https://cran.r-project.org/web/packages/smotefamily/

+- Turki, Turki, and Zhi Wei.
+“Boosting Support Vector Machines for Cancer Discrimination Tasks.”
+Computers in Biology and Medicine 101 (October 1, 2018): 236–49. https://doi.org/10.1016/j.compbiomed.2018.08.006. - Boosting SVM outperforms regular SVM and xgboost.
+Three versions of the algorithm.
+Tested on cancer datasets.
+An example which metrics to use for classifier performance evaluation, and how to describe and present the results in tables (figures are bad).